The Visualization, Digital Studies, and Literary History

 Manovich, Lev.
 The Language of New Media.
 MIT Press, 2001.

-Published in 2001, Manovich’s book occupies the contradictory space between ringing deeply true, and at the same time, feeling tragically dated.
-It is particularly useful for its definitions of new media and its comparative overview of two key moments in media history – the advent of cinema, and the computer.
-However, because of its gestation in a pre-Facebook, pre-Amazon, and early-Google context, Manovich is unable to consider the structural role occupied powerful monopolistic corporations in determining the ways in which the internet and digital media are used today.
-Criticisms aside, Manovich uses a very interdisciplinary approach, what he calls “digital materialism” in his analysis, which draws on diverse approaches to cultural analysis, such as literary studies, film theory, media studies, marxism, among others.
+Published in 2001, Manovich’s book occupies the contradictory space between ringing deeply true, while simultaneously feeling tragically dated.
+It is particularly useful for its definitions of new media and its comparative overview of two key moments in media history – the advent of cinema and that of the computer.
+However, because of its gestation in a pre-Facebook, pre-Amazon, and early-Google context, Manovich is unable to consider the structural role occupied powerful monopolistic corporations in determining the shaping and using the internet and digital media today.
+Criticisms aside, Manovich uses a very interdisciplinary approach, what he calls “digital materialism” in his analysis, which draws on diverse approaches to cultural analysis, such as literary studies, film theory, media studies, and marxism, among others.
 All things considered, I find this book to be a very good overview of media history with lucid descriptions of key terms – a wonderful theoretical foundation when considering the role of media technology in shaping society and culture.